ar5had/cc-xbl-analysis/README.md

 ## Files

-**files.txt:** contains the xbl files' path
+**files/files.txt:** contains the xbl files' path

-**nodeScript.js:** contains code for parsing xbl files and finding bindings etc.
+**node_scripts/script.js:** contains code for parsing xbl files and finding bindings etc.

-**searchXBLFiles:** script for populating files.txt
+**shell_scripts/searchXBLFiles:** script for populating files.txt

-**bindings.md:** markdown file having all the data related to binding present in a file and what they extends
+**files/bindings.md:** markdown file having all the data related to binding present in a file and what they extends

-**InheritanceTree.js:** data structure for finding out the inheritance tree
+**node_scripts/InheritanceTree.js:** data structure for finding out the inheritance tree

 ## Supported os/systems